Manners and Etiquette in Canada: Language, Culture, and Tips

 Basic Etiquette

-There are several questions that you can’t ask women like the age or weight of the women.
-However, it is equally important to respect the privacy of men as well.
-Asking about salary or age from men is considered as poking your nose in somebody’s private matters.
-Apart from this, there are questions like enquiring about the relationship status or marriage life should also be avoided.
+• Asking about salary or age from men is considered as poking your nose in somebody’s private matters.
+Apart from this, questions like those enquiring about the relationship status or marriage life should also be avoided.

-The people of Canada don’t feel comfortable sharing their political inclinations or ideologies.
+• The people of Canada don’t feel comfortable sharing their political inclinations or ideologies.
 Avoid investigating political affiliations as it may lead to hot talks.
-Also, don’t disclose your political liking or disliking whatever the situation may be.
+Also, don’t disclose your political liking or disliking, whatever the situation may be.

-While walking on the road, several etiquettes should be kept in mind, irrespective of the country you are in.
+• While walking on the road, several etiquettes should be kept in mind, irrespective of the country you are in.
 Spitting in public is considered rude.
-So, better avoid spitting in public places.
-Clearing of the throat loudly annoys people in Canada.
-It is better to avoid public places.
-Move to the nearest washroom or a private place, if it is required to do so.
+So, better to avoid spitting in public places.

-There are basic etiquette rules while being in restaurants.
-You should never yell at the waiters or waitresses hosting you in the restaurants, rather nod or raise your hand to call over the waiter.
+• There are basic etiquette rules while being in restaurants.
+You should never yell at the waiters or waitresses hosting you in the restaurants; rather, nod or raise your hand to call over the waiter.
 You can also gently say “Excuse me” as they pass by.

 Visiting Etiquette